 Most people tend to answer that question if you ask it nicely enough.
 If someone has an accent or speaks broken English, and you wish to discuss it, it’s best to ask, “Do you speak another language?” other than bring up the fact of their accent or their broken English, which they might see as an insult.

 If their English is nevertheless excellent, after they explain to you that they speak another language and English was not their first language, you can compliment them on their English to soften the blow a bit because in the US, it’s seen as a possible racist insult to imply someone doesn’t speak English as a first language.

 You can also ask them how old they were when they came here, and most will answer.
 I usually throw in the bit where I am a linguist who is fascinated by languages, and they relax and stop thinking I might be a racist.

-Sometimes I might notice that they have an accent, but I will shrug, smile and downplay and say that if you come after age 8, you just get an accent, and that’s all there is to it.
-Most people don’t mind this conversation, as you are asking them about their life as if it is interesting, and most people love to talk about themselves.
+Sometimes I might notice that they have an accent, but I will shrug, smile, and downplay it and say that if you come after age 8, you just get an accent, and that’s all there is to it.
+Most people don’t mind this conversation, since you are asking them about their life as if it is interesting, and most people love to talk about themselves.

-Always try to shrug, smile or downplay any comment or question that could possibly be taken as an insult especially if they act a bit taken aback by it.
-I find that this generally calms them down and they stop feeling possibly insulted.
+Always try to shrug, smile, or downplay any comment or question that could possibly be taken as an insult especially if the other person act a a bit taken aback by it.
+I find that this generally calms them down, and they stop feeling possibly insulted.